liormizr/s3path/README.rst

    PureS3Path('setup.py')

-Each element of *pathsegments* can be either a string representing a path segment, an object implementing the :class:'os.PathLike' interface which returns a string, or another path object::
+Each element of *pathsegments* can be either a string representing a path segment, an object implementing the ':class:'os.PathLike' interface which returns a string, or another path object::

    >>> PureS3Path('foo', 'some/path', 'bar')